What are security patches?

 With the constant influx of patches from various vendors, determining which patches to prioritize can be challenging.
 IT teams must assess the severity of vulnerabilities, their potential impact on systems, and their criticality to the organization to prioritize patching efforts effectively.

-Testing patches before deployment ensures they do not cause compatibility issues or system instability.
+Testing patches before deployment is essential to ensure they do not cause compatibility issues or system instability.
 However, testing can be time-consuming and resource-intensive, especially in complex IT environments with diverse software and configurations.

 Deploying patches across a large number of systems and devices can be complex, particularly in distributed or heterogeneous environments.